CSE112-team1/CSE112-team1/workplans/workplan.md

-# ***Workplan 3: 05/12/24***
+# ***Workplan 4: 05/19/24***

-## **Reflections from Sprint 1**:
+## **Reflections from Sprint 2**:

-- Slow development due to some starting troubles and some unexpected blockers due to unfamiliarity with the codebase.

-- We were unable to close any stories, but all of them are close to being finished.

-- We encountered some work inefficieny due to confusion about whether tasks had already been started.
-This can be remedied by updating the big board in a timely manner.
+- Most stories from the previous sprint were closed, with the exception of a couple of small tasks.
+These tasks are planned to be finished during the early portions of the current sprint.

+- Some test related tasks were closed without significant progess.
+A couple of factors lead to this decision:
+    - Some tasks could not be feasibly tested.
+    - Testing is currently broken on the CI/CD pipeline.
+We are holding off on adding new tests until this can be fixed during this sprint.

-## **Changes for Sprint 2**:
+## **Changes for Sprint 3**:

-- Initial tasks for stories are now assigned to an individual so that there is less confusion surrounding who should start the task.
-Later tasks such as tests and connecting frontend with the backend will still be self-assigned.
-This allows for anyone to start them once the initial tasks are completed.

-- We are combining Sprints 1 and 2, so all Sprint 1 stories and tasks are carried over to sprint 2.
-Programmers who are still working on Sprint 1 tasks are not assigned to any Sprint 2 tasks.
-As a result, we do not believe this will negatively impact our ability to complete Sprint 2's tasks.
+- While we planned to assign tasks specifically to individuals in the previous sprint, we did not go forward with this decision.
+Instead we only assigned individuals to to user stories and allowed tasks to be self assigned.
+This continued to cause some hesitiation to start tasks, so we are now specifically assigning tasks to individuals.

-- We will continue to assign the same priority to all tasks.
+- Due to the large number of programmers on the team, we are comfortable continuing to assign the same priority to all the tasks.
+However, we will keep everyone aware on which tasks might benefit from being completed earlier or later in the sprint.
+Some examples are:
+    - Bugfixes and CI/CD changes being completed earlier in the sprint.
+    - Tasks the might require file system changes or tasks such as hosting being completed after code changes at the end of the split.

-## **New Tasks for Sprint 2**:
+## **New Tasks for Sprint 3**:

-1. Creating Generative AI responses for a Daily Tarot Card reading:
-    - Tarot card readings are much more subjective than we anticipated.
-    - In order to provide the user with a unique interpretation of the combination of cards they draw, we would like to try to leverage AI to provide a response.
+1. Bugfixes for the UI:
+    - We observed a few UI bugs during the previous sprint.
+Each observed bug is listed as a task and scheduled to be fixed early in the sprint.

+2. Limiting Access to the Firebase API key and Vertex AI:
+    - We will be implementing best practice and securing our API keys to ensure they are secured/cannot be abused in bad faith.
+    - Security rules for the FIrebase API key will be reviewed.
+    - We will be calling Vertex AI through a REST API to prevent the client from accessing and modifying the prompt.

+3. Daily History Calendar:
-    - We will be creating fallback responses to cover for any scenario in which the AI fails (or becomes unusable/unsuitable).
-These responses will be provided to the user in place of the AI response.
+    - We will be adding a weekly calendar to the history tab for users to view the fortunes generated in the calendar week.

-2. Creating a new tab on the website to receive a daily fortune:
-    - We intend to create the frontend for our daily login system this week.
+    - The creation of the frontend and backend are seperated.
+Conencting the backend and frontend will be required for the the backend task to be closed.
+    - We will also be implementing limiting the user to one daily fortune per day.